Julius Hobson: FBI Informant

 In 1981, The Washington Post revealed that documents in the Federal Bureau of Investigation file on Hobson revealed that he had once provided information to the FBI about the black freedom movement.
 It reported that "there are 29 specific reports over a five-year period of Hobson giving information to agents contained in the massive 1,575-page file obtained by The Post through the Freedom assembled the file on Hobson over a nearly 20-year period from the 1950s to the early 1970s.
 The file indicates, among other things, that Hobson gave the FBI information on advanced planning for the historic March on Washington led by Martin Luther King Jr. in 1963 and was paid $100 to $300 in expenses to monitor and report on civil rights demonstration plans at the 1964 Democratic National Convention in Atlantic City.
 On another occasion, he reported on a 1965 meeting in Detroit involving a revolutionary black group and, on still another, he warned agents of possible violence at a Philadelphia demonstration that same year, according to the file."

 The article also reported that FBI Agent Elmer Lee Todd "said he met regularly with Hobson — sometimes as often as twice a month — from about 1961 to late 1964, mostly to discuss and assess potentially violent or disruptive demonstrations, organizations and individuals in the civil rights movement."
 The article does not indicate that Hobson, who the FBI also monitored for his activism, provided information to the FBI after 1965.

 In 1995, Cartha DeLoach, the third most senior official in the FBI, described Hobson as "a paid FBI informant" in his book, Hoover's FBI: The Inside Story by Hoover's Trusted Lieutenant.

 Personal life

 While attending Howard University, Hobson met Carol Smith.
 They married in 1947, and they had a son Julius Hobson Jr. and a daughter Jean Hobson.
 Carol filed for divorce in 1966, citing religious differences and that Hobson occasionally prioritized activism over the needs of his family.

 Three months later, he was on his second date with Tina Lower when he asked her to marry him.
 Tina was originally from Anaheim, California, a graduate of Stanford University, and an employee at the National Institute for Public Affairs.
 He admired her sense of peace and justice.
 She was divorced with two teenage sons.
 Some local activists criticized Hobson for having a relationship with Tina, saying he "talked black but dated white."

+Hobson advocated that blacks should build socialism as per Karl Marx.